Documentation Index

 Query Refund

-Query refund information by Refund ID or Order ID.- URL:
+Query refund information by Refund ID or Order ID.

 application/json